Jeapie/push-message-for-yii/README.md

 ====================

 It's a wrapper for the standard library [Jeapie](http://jeapie.com/ "Jeapie").
- In the config can set default values ​​user, token, title, priority
+ In the config can set default values ​​token, title, priority

     'import'=>array(
           ...